clojure-liberator/liberator/doc/decisions.md

-is-options?                         | checks if the request method is options method-delete?                      | checks if the request method is delete method-put?                         | checks if the request method is put post-to-gone?                       | checks if the request method is post for resources that do not exist anymore post-to-existing?                   | checks if the request method is post for resources that do exist post-to-missing?                    | checks if the request method is post for resources that do not exist
+is-options?                         | checks if the request method is options method-delete?                      | checks if the request method is delete method-put?                         | checks if the request method is put method-patch?                       | checks if the request method is patch post-to-gone?                       | checks if the request method is post for resources that do not exist anymore post-to-existing?                   | checks if the request method is post for resources that do exist post-to-missing?                    | checks if the request method is post for resources that do not exist